 Our definition.
-We define a business and development as sustainable if they meets the needs of the current generation, without endangering the possibilities of future generations.
+We define a business and its development as sustainable if they meet the needs of the current generation, without endangering the possibilities of future generations.

 Transparency.
 Every garment tells a story.
 Both today and tomorrow are in our hands.
 In production.
 In the store.
 In what we wear.

 EN VOYAGE – FROM PROTOTYPE TO FAVORITE GARMENT

 The journey of your favorite NILE pieces from the initial design concept to the store and your closet is both exciting and fascinating.
 Numerous hands work with a lot of expertise and commitment day-by-day for the success of the brand.
 Responsibility for the production chain is transparent and lies with NILE.
 Our values and our responsibility to society and the environment always set the framework wherever we are working.

 NILE produces the majority of its pieces in China.
 The production chain is fully NILE's responsibility.
 This means that we know each of the producers involved at each step of the process, from the supplier of the raw materials to the weaving mill, the thread spinner, the dye works, the print shop, and the sewing shop.
 This is only possible because we have been pursuing a strategy of long-term and close cooperation with just a few producers, located in the cities surrounding Shanghai and Hong Kong.
 Our long-term commitment in this region is paying off.
 Audits and certification processes along the entire supply chain are indispensable for setting standards.